Bladder Stones: Symptoms, Causes, Prevention, and Treatment | Medicover

 Frequently Asked Questions

-Symptoms may include lower abdominal pain, frequent urination, pain or discomfort during urination, blood in urine, and a persistent urge to urinate.
+Symptoms include lower abdominal pain, frequent urination, difficulty urinating, blood in urine, and pain during urination.

-7. What is the treatment for bladder stones?
+What treatment options are available for bladder stones?